temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 	s.True(s.env.IsWorkflowCompleted())
 }
 ```
-### Sending multiple signals to Workflows in tests
+### Sending multiple Signals to Workflows in tests

-Similarly, if you want to send multiple signals, you should put them in separate `RegisterDelayedCallback()` calls.
+Similarly, if you want to send multiple Signals, you should put them in separate `RegisterDelayedCallback()` calls.
-However, you can move any queries that don't have any signals after them to after the `ExecuteWorkflow()` call.
+However, you can move any Queries that don't have any Signals after them to be after the `ExecuteWorkflow()` call.
 For example, below is a test case for the `RemoveFromCart()` method.

 ```go